balenaltd/handbook/Architecture-Calls.md

 [More lines with more context that will be ignored from the agenda description]
 ```

+Some general information and tips that are useful to know:

-Open `#architecture` items can be found at the respective Front inbox - https://front.frontapp.com/inboxes/shared/39382 .
-The agenda and the notes will be posted at the  [`r/architecture` Flowdock channel](https://www.flowdock.com/app/rulemotion/r-architecture).
+- Open `#architecture` items can be found at the respective Front inbox - https://front.frontapp.com/inboxes/shared/39382 .
+- The agenda and the notes will be posted at the  [`r/architecture` Flowdock channel](https://www.flowdock.com/app/rulemotion/r-architecture)
+- You should avoid pinging @alexandrosm, @petrosagg, @page- or @shaunmulligan when raising an arch call item.
+They all join the arch calls by default.

 ### Running an architecture call